chubaquelo/Ruby-Covid-Stats-Scraper/README.md

 ## Built With
 RUBY

-[RUBY, Nokogiri, open-uri, net/http] Libraries
+[RUBY, Nokogiri, colorize, open-uri, net/http] Libraries

 ## Instructions

-To run this program, you need to have Ruby in your computer.
+To run this program, you need to have Ruby in your computer.<br>
-You need ruby gems: colorize, nokogiri
+You need ruby gems: colorize, nokogiri<br>
 Clone this repository in your computer
 ```
 $  cd <folder>